barafael/barafael.github.io/_posts/2017-11-05-Simple-PID-flight-controller.md

 similar in 2 dimensions.
 But different control modes are also thinkable - a rover might raise and lower the suspension in order to achieve a given attitude, which conceptually is only a little different from free-floating vehicles.
 In general, the applications for attitude control for air, ground and water vehicles are numerous.

-All those properties (pitch, yaw, roll angles or angular rates, thrust, ascent/descent...) are suitable for regulation through a PID controller - we have a setpoint, and we can use an inertial measurement unit to find out their current value.
+All those properties (pitch, yaw, roll angles or angular rates, thrust, ascent/descent...) are suitable for regulation through a PID controller - we have a set point, and we can use an inertial measurement unit to find out their current value.

 It is useful to use not only one, but two PID controllers, because the sensor output from the gyroscope is way faster than the output from the Kalman/Madgwick algorithm that fuses gyroscope and accelerometer data and produces an accurate attitude estimation.
 This way, we can cascade the
-controllers: the first loop receives the setpoint interpreted as attitude and the currently most accurate estimation of the attitude and produces a needed angular rate as a result.
-This rate is fed into another loop as setpoint, and this rate loop receives the faster angular rate readings from the gyroscope directly.
+controllers: the first loop receives the set point interpreted as attitude and the currently most accurate estimation of the attitude and produces a needed angular rate as a result.
+This rate is fed into another loop as set point, and this rate loop receives the faster angular rate readings from the gyroscope directly.
 If the second loop executes more often, then it will ensure that the overall loop rate is fast and not limited by the time it takes to fuse the IMU